CarlosMendez1997Col/Evaluation-of-Climate-Change-Scenarios-Using-Global-Climate-Models/README.md

 ## Description

-Repository builded in `Arcgis for Python` and `ArcGIS Maps SDK for JavaScript`.
+Repository built in `Arcgis for Python` and `ArcGIS Maps SDK for JavaScript`.

 Each chapter is described below: